 Failure to treat this condition, or failure to dig deeper as to the root cause, may result in overt hypothyroidism later in your life.

-If you've been diagnosed (or if you suspect you have) sub clinical hypothyroidism I want to hear from you.
+If you’ve been diagnosed (or if you suspect you have) with subclinical hypothyroidism I want to hear from you.